 Human cognition can be divided into two distinct types that are each underpinned by two different ways the brain is able to operate.
 Primary consciousness is an evolutionarily early type of cognition.
-It does not conceive of time or think abstractly, it is based in body sensations, emotions, imagery, nondeclarative memory (i.e non-verbal and non-conscious memory), and it is a more unconstrained, animalistic form of cognition.
+It does not conceive of time or think abstractly.
+It is based on body sensation, emotion, imagery, nondeclarative memory (i.e., non-verbal and non-conscious memory), and it is a more unconstrained, animalistic form of cognition.
 It is a fundamentally visceral, embodied type of awareness.
-There is a self here but it is not conscious, rational or verbal.
-It is what we call an implicit self, meaning it is hidden and operates underneath your conscious awareness.
+There is a self here, but it is not conscious, rational, or verbal.
+It is what is known as an implicit self, meaning it is hidden and operates underneath your conscious awareness.
 It operates under your explicit conscious sense of identity.
 Think of your dog, or cat, or toddler: there is a self, a personality, there that operates and perceives the world very differently than your adult conscious mind does.
-There are a number of researchers whose work has independently led them to the conclusion that we have an unconscious, yet situationally and relationally sensitive self, with its own implicit cognition, implicit emotions, implicit communication, implicit homeostatic healing mechanisms and implicit perceptions of the world.
+There are a number of researchers (Porges, Panksepp, Damasio, Levine, Carhart-Harris, and Schore) whose work has independently led them to the conclusion that we have an unconscious, yet situationally and relationally sensitive self, with its own implicit cognition, implicit emotions, implicit communication, implicit homeostatic healing mechanisms, implicit perceptions of the world [2].

-The brain networks that make up primary consciousness and the implicit self are also evolutionarily old, and we share them with other animals such as fish, amphibians, reptiles and mammals.
-Roughly speaking, the areas of the brain that make up this network are the brain stem (the earliest part of the brain), the limbic system (emotional centers), the emotional motor system and the autonomic nervous system to name just a few.
+The brain networks that make up primary consciousness and the implicit self are also evolutionarily old, and we share them with other animals such as fish, amphibians, reptiles, and mammals.
+Roughly speaking, the areas of the brain that make up this network are the brain stem (the earliest part of the brain), the limbic system (emotional centers), the emotional motor system, and the autonomic nervous system, to name just a few.
 The important thing to know is that even though your mind doesn't operate in this mode most of the time, it's still very much there under the surface.
-The processes and type of memory that are stored in primary consciousness are foundationally important to making you who you are.
-A great deal of your psychological functioning, and core programming about yourself, your relationships, and the world are stored here.
+The processes and type of memory stored in primary consciousness are foundationally crucial to making you who you are.
+A great deal of your psychological functioning and core programming about yourself, your relationships, and the world is stored here.

-Despite the designation of the verbal left hemisphere as "dominant" due to its capacities for explicitly processing language functions, it is the right hemisphere and its implicit homeostatic-survival and communication functions that is truly dominant in human existence.2 (Schore, 2003)
+Despite the designation of the verbal left hemisphere as "dominant" due to its capacities for explicitly processing language functions, it is the right hemisphere and its implicit homeostatic-survival and communication functions that is truly dominant in human existence.
+(Schore, 2003)

 In contrast, secondary consciousness is a mind operating in an ordinary, everyday, adult manner.
-It is capable of self reflection, abstract meaning making, cognitive thought, and goal orientation.
+It is capable of self-reflection, abstract meaning-making, cognitive thought, and goal orientation.
 It is verbal, rational, linear.
 It perceives time and generates a conscious, explicit sense of self that you identify as being you.

-The brain regions that generate this type of consciousness are made up of higher-order cortical networks (i.e the more recently developed parts of the brain).
-The default mode network (DMN) is the central and hierarchically dominant system that organizes and synchronizes different parts of the brain to produce this secondary consciousness.
-The DMN is the conductor of an orchestra, and the music that orchestra makes is your ordinary, everyday consciousness.
-One of the ways the DMN achieves this organizing of experience is by suppressing the higher energy, more flexible, less stable or, as Carhart-Harris says, "higher entropy" order of primary consciousness, along with the activity of the brain networks that produce primary consciousness.
+The brain regions that generate this type of consciousness consist of higher-order cortical networks (i.e., the more recently developed parts of the brain).
+In particular, the default mode network (DMN) is the central and hierarchically dominant system that organizes and synchronizes different parts of the brain to produce this secondary consciousness.
+The DMN is the conductor of an orchestra, and the music that orchestra makes vour ordinary, everyday is consciousness.
+One of the ways the DMN achieves this organizing of experience is by suppressing the higher energy, more flexible, less stable, or, as Carhart-Harris notes, entropy" "higher order of primary consciousness, along with the activity of the brain networks that produce primary consciousness.